ChanIok/SpinningMomo/docs/README_EN.md

 1. Run the program as **Administrator**
 2. Press the hotkey (default: Ctrl+Alt+R) to open the adjustment menu
-3. Select desired ratio or scale factor
+3. Select desired ratio and resolution
 4. Use reset option to restore window after shooting

 ### Photography Mode Selection